mig6r/my-pharmacie/readme.md

-# ⚕ Managing your personal Pharmacy ⚕
+# ⚕ Manage your personal Pharmacy ⚕
 My first Symfony 4 project.

 Design with bootstrap and using webPack encore